SherG/tester1/site/content/post/the-best-healthcare-investment-you-can-make.md

 As strength coach extraordinaire Mark Rippetoe famously wrote, "strong people are harder to kill..."

 In my own case, I'm grateful to each of my surgeons for the ACL reconstructions and <a href="https://www.mayoclinic.org/tests-procedures/diskectomy/about/pac-20393837" target="blank">lumbar diskectomies</a> that have allowed me to continue practicing the martial art I love: Brazilian Jiu-jitsu.

-And thank goodness that the opiods I was consuming like skittles before each of my back surgeries made the pain bearable.
+And thank goodness that the opiods I was consuming like Skittles before each of [my back surgeries](/post/back-surgery/) made the pain bearable.

 > But once each surgery was done, it was my responsibility to rebuild the strength I had lost so that I could get back to living the full, active life I wanted to live.